Sutherland Elementary School

 Reading Month

 Each year, we designate a month as reading month and plan special activities to celebrate reading and writing.
-Look for many special activities which will be carried out during this month.
+Please look out for many special activities which will be carried out during this month.
 Children who meet their goals will get to participate in special events that celebrate success.

 Back to Table of Contents